-This company seemingly gives people access to hundreds of social media jobs across the internet where you’ll seemingly easily be able to start earning hundreds of dollars every week.
+Let me get this straight, this program gives people access to hundreds of social media jobs across the internet where you’ll easily be able to start earning hundreds of dollars every week.
 Is this legit or is Paid Social Media Jobs a scam?

 While it’s true that companies do hire for social media positions and smaller companies will outsource the work to freelancers, Paid Social Media Jobs is a different story.